OpenDSA/OpenDSA/RST/en/Bounds/SortingOptimal.rst

 * Recursively sort the winners.
 * Fold in the losers.

-We use binary insert to place the losers.
+We use binary insertion to place the losers.
 However, we are free to choose the best ordering for inserting, keeping in mind the fact that binary search has the same cost for :math:`2^i` through :math:`2^{i+1} -1` items.